 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Alaska miles can be a good deal for domestic travel within the US or even to Hawaii, but you’ll get the most bang for your buck flying on international partners like Cathay Pacific or Japan Airlines – and taking advantage of a free stopover en route to your final destination.
+The West Coast-based carrier isn’t yet a member of any airline alliance (though they intend to join Oneworld in 2021), but don’t let that fool you.
+Through individual partnerships, the Alaska Airlines Mileage Plan loyalty program is more useful than most airlines.
+Alaska miles can be a good deal for domestic travel within the U.S. or even to Hawaii — but you’ll get the most bang for your rewards by flying on international partners like Cathay Pacific or Japan Airlines – and taking advantage of a free stopover en route to your final destination.

 We’ll show you how to use Alaska Airlines miles for nearly free flights and travel all over the world.

-Alaska Airlines miles are incredibly flexible.
-To start, you’re allowed to book one-way awards.
-This means that you can fly from the US to Asia on American Airlines, and return on Cathay Pacific by booking two different awards.
+Alaska Airlines miles value is abnormally high for many reasons, not the least of which is flexibility.
+To start, you’re allowed to book one-way awards (not all carriers allow this).
+This means you can fly from the U.S. to Asia on American Airlines, and return on Cathay Pacific by booking two different awards.

-Keep in mind Alaska uses a different award chart for each of its partner airlines.
-This means that even on the same route (like the US to Hong Kong) prices can vary by three-fold or more depending on the airline.
+Keep in mind that Alaska uses a different award chart for each of its partner airlines.
+This means that even on the same route (like the U.S. to Hong Kong) prices can vary by three-fold or more depending on the airline.

 If you’re short on Alaska Airlines miles, you can earn them directly from these cards:

-- Alaska Airlines Visa Signature® credit card – 40,000 Alaska Airlines miles after you spend $2,000 on purchases within the first 90 days of account opening
+- Alaska Airlines Visa Signature® credit card – For a limited time, earn a $100 statement credit, 40,000 Alaska Airlines miles, plus Companion Fare™ from $121 ($99 fare, plus taxes and fees from $22) after making $2,000 in purchases within the first 90 days of opening account

-- Alaska Airlines Visa® Business credit card – 40,000 Alaska Airlines miles after you spend $2,000 on purchases within the first 90 days of account opening
+- Alaska Airlines Visa® Business credit card – 40,000 Alaska Airlines miles plus Alaska’s Famous Companion Fare from $121 ($99 fare plus taxes and fees from just $22) with this offer.
+To qualify, make purchases of $2,000 or more within the first 90 days of opening your account

 Check out our post on how to earn Alaska Airlines miles for more options to boost your account balance.